makingentropy/makingentropy.github.io/Project_1/readme.md

 ## DESIGN NOTES FOR PROJECT ONE

-I structured my for readability and ease of use, though I gave up in the `FUNCTIONS` section at some point in the interest of speed (and I think it shows in that another coder coming into it might be somewhat befuddled).
+I structured my app.js for personal readability and ease of use, though I gave up in the `FUNCTIONS` section at some point in the interest of speed (and I think it shows in that another coder coming into it might be somewhat befuddled).
 There are at least a couple of functions in that section that should be moved to `HELPER FUNCTIONS`, and I might could break down some of the other functions.

 Ideally, I think I should want all the big drivers of the action grouped at the top and then work my way down to secondary and tertiary function groups so that I can easily navigate my script.
 This idealized structure broke down somewhat as I started cowboy coding against time, but I held the idea together enough to finish without too much headache.
 However, I would want to restructure to be a little more strict if this was a few hundred lines longer.